AbhishekDas-code/Email_generator_as_per_Job_Description/README.md

 **Additional Terms:**
-This software is licensed under the MIT License.
-However, commercial use of this software is strictly prohibited without prior written permission from the author.
+Commercial use of this software is strictly prohibited without prior written permission from the author.
 Attribution must be given in all copies or substantial portions of the software.